24 (2016 film): Future

 The film's trailer, teaser and the first look posters featured Suriya as a paraglider.
-However, the paragliding sequences were removed by the film editor due to time constraints.
+However, the paragliding sequences were removed by Prawin Pudi, the film editor due to time constraints.
 In an interview, the editor stated that paragliding is Mani's (character played by Suriya) hobby and was supposed to be featured as an introductory scene for Mani.
 Later, he stated that the deleted scene would be featured in the sequel of the film; planned as 24: Decoded.

-Besides, the director is also planning to make a prequel which will go into details about how the relationship between Athreya and Sethuraman deteriorated.
 In June 2020, Vikram Kumar claimed that he and Suriya had begun conceiving the sequel before the release of 24, and are currently writing the script for the sequel.
+Vikram Kumar previously announced his plans for a prequel, which would go into detail about how the relationship between Athreya and Sethuraman deteriorated.
 According to reports in July 2022, Vikram Kumar has prepared the storyline for the sequel and the film will focus on Athreya.

 Legal issues

-The title 24 was in a legal tussle when actor Anil Kapoor planned an action against the production house 2D Entertainment as the official look and logo of the film title seemed similar to the American TV series 24, for which Kapoor had bought the remake rights from 20th Century Fox International TV.
+The title 24 was in a legal tussle when actor Anil Kapoor planned action against the production house 2D Entertainment as the official look and logo of the film title seemed similar to the American TV series 24, for which Kapoor had bought the remake rights from 20th Century Fox International TV.
 Kapoor held the rights of the 192 episodes for a period of four years extendable to another ten years.
 His lawyers defended the case, stating that Kapoor holds one of the highest licensee deals for a fiction format.
-A legal action was planned against Suriya and his production house 2D Entertainment but was settled in April 2015.
+The case was settled in April 2015.